Nathan Healy

 Illinois Solar Incentives

-Illinois offers property tax exemptions, cash rebates through the Distributed Generation program, and Illinois Shines credits that provide thousands in upfront savings for qualifying installations.
+Illinois offers multiple programs like property tax exemptions, cash rebates for smart inverters, and Illinois Shines credits that provide thousands in upfront savings.

 $8,428